cnb0/learning-k8s/k8s.resources/CKAD/ckad-kubectl.md

 ```
    - Configure Pods and Containers
+            -> Configure
-            -> Configure a Pod to Use a ConfigMap
+                  - a Pod to Use a ConfigMap
-            -> Configure a Security Context for a Pod or Container
+                  - a Security Context for a Pod or Container
-            -> Configure Service Accounts for Pods
+                  - a Service Accounts for Pods
             -> Assign CPU Resources to Containers and Pods
    - Concepts > Configuration > Secrets
    - Inject Data Into Applications > Distribute Credentials Securely Using Secrets